CumulusNetworks/docs/content/cumulus-netq-40/Monitor-Operations/Monitor-Physical-Layer-Operations/_index.md

 - `physical-port` limits the output to a particular port
 - `around` enables viewing of the data at a time in the past
 - `json` outputs results in JSON format
-- `text-port` limits output to a particular host and port; `hostname` is required with this option
+- `text-port` limits output to a particular host and port; this option requires a `hostname`
 - `tx`, `rx` limits output to the transmit or receive values, respectively

 This example shows the statistics for all interfaces on all devices.